Pen tool makes magic! You can convert an object to something completely new, create awesome graphics, and so much more.

 Creating straight lines

-It’s super easy to create straight lines.
-Start creating by click and release to make the first anchor point, which is also known as the original anchor point.
+It’s super easy to create straight lines using the Pen Tool.
+Start creating by clicking on the artboard and releasing to make the first anchor point, which is also known as the original anchor point.

 Step 2: Click and release on your artboard to create the first anchor point.

 Step 3: Click and release to create another anchor point.
-Hold Shift when you click to create perfectly straight lines.
+Hold the Shift key when you click to create perfectly straight lines.

 Step 4: Keep clicking and releasing to create paths until you get what you want.